 Summer period is considered the trailer to the academic year.
 An application for summer aid does not constitute an-application for financial aid for the academic year starting in September.
-To apply for financial aid for fall (September - December), you must complete the appropriate Free Application for Federal Student Aid (FAFSA) and the Domestic or International Student Financial Aid Application.
-Visit http://www.gtu.edu/admissions financial-aid for more information.
+To apply for financial aid for fall (September - December), you must complete the appropriate Free Application for Federal Student Aid (FAFSA).

-To be eligible for ABSW Summer aid, the following conditions apply:
+To be eligible for BST Summer aid, the following conditions apply:

-- You must be enrolled in the MDiv, MCL, or DMin programs.
-Common MA students: up to two (2) three (3.0) unit academic intersession or summer session courses may be counted toward the MA Program course requirements with the approval of your advisor or the dean. - For federal Direct Loans, you must be enrolled at least half-time over the course of the summer session and you must complete an application for aid as outlined below. - For ABSW Scholarship Aid you must be enrolled in at least one ABSW Summer Session course.
+- You must be enrolled in the MDiv, MCL, MTS or DMin programs.
+For Common MA students: up to two (2) three (3.0) unit academic intersession or summer session courses may be counted toward the MA Program course requirements with the approval of your advisor or the dean. - For federal Direct Loans, you must be enrolled at least half-time over the course of the summer session (6.0 units for BST MDiv, MCL, and MTS degree student, 3.0 units for the Dmin students, and 6.0 for Common MA students), and you must complete an application for aid as outlined below. - For BST Scholarship Aid you must be enrolled in at least one BST Summer Session course.
 There is no minimum enrollment requirement for scholarship aid eligibility.